Broadhurst and O'Rourke win gold medals

 Katie Taylor and Kellie Harrington are Ireland's only previous gold winners.

-Taylor has gone on to remain undefeated in her professional career so far, while Harrington collected an Olympic gold medal at the Beijing Olympics, which were delayed from 2020 until 2021.
+Taylor has gone on to remain undefeated in her professional career so far, while Harrington collected an Olympic gold medal at the Tokyo Olympics, which were delayed from 2020 until 2021.

 Former European junior and youth champion Broadhurst had to battle in her semi-final victory over Turkey's Sema Caliskan but was always in control in Thursday's final.